 “Grits and whole wheat toast,” declared Margie as she strutted out of sight.
 “Bon appetite.”

 Life can be very challenging but I am thankful for the ability to make my own decisions.
 My heart aches for the many typical things that my son may never experience.
 However, I am thankful for the many things that he will achieve.
 Is this counting my blessings?
 Or is it just taking comfort in knowing that other people’s lives are more screwed up than mine?
 Whatever it’s called doesn’t really matter.

 So how do you measure success?
 To me, it depends on the challenge.
 Hearing your teenage son or daughter use complete sentences may not excite most parents.
 But to me, it’s worthy of a blue ribbon.
 Success in raising a child with disabilities is best measured by small accomplishments.
 There are days that can be very dark.
 It’s on these days that it’s best to look back and realize how far you’ve really come.

 I hope one day, following your youngest child’s wedding, you find yourself traveling the world with the love of your life.
 I hope this elaborate trip is paid for with just a small piece of your investment portfolio.
 I hope one day, while relaxing on the shores of Fiji, exploring the pyramids of Egypt or safariing through Africa, you get a call from your boss.
 You’ve just received the promotion you’ve been working toward your entire life.
 I hope one day, when this new job brings you stress, you can lay back, prop your feet on your desk and smile.
-You recall the day that you informed Jane from accounting that you’re her new boss.
-Jane is such a bitch.
+You recall the day that you informed that asshole from accounting that you’re his new boss.

 Kelly Jude Melerine